 46) Discover Caponi Art Park – take the self-guided sculpture trail and see if you can cind the hidden labyrinth within this peaceful park.

 47) Twin Cities River Rats water ski shows begin June 11 – catch one ongoing Thursdays on West River Road south of Broadway Avenue, Minneapolis.
+Bring lawn chairs and a picnic supper to make an evening of it.
 6:30pm, FREE.

 48) Stroll around Bde Maka Ska